 Liam earned his Bachelor of Arts (First Class Honours), Master of Arts, and Doctoral degrees at Queen’s University in Kingston, Canada.
-He has been providing treatment and conducting research on mental health issues for more than 25 years.
+He has been providing treatment and conducting research on offending and mental health issues for more than 25 years.
 Liam has more than 100 peer-reviewed publications and is co-author/co-editor of four books.
 He is a board member and reviewer for many international journals, and has made numerous international conference presentations on offender and mental health issues.
-He has provided consultation to governments and delivered trainings for therapists and staff working with offenders in 27 countries.
+He has provided consultation to governments and delivered trainings for therapists and staff working with offenders in 29 countries.
 Liam has been named a Fellow of the Association for the Treatment and Prevention of Sexual Abuse (ATSA) for his contributions to the organization’s goals.
 He recently retired from his position as a researcher and clinician at Waypoint Centre for Mental Health Care in Penetanguishene, Ontario, and is currently Director of Rockwood Psychotherapy & Consulting and an Assistant Professor in the Department of Forensic Psychiatry at the University of Toronto.
 For more on Liam's publishing, research, and other activities, please see his Curriculum Vitae:

 For Liam's CV, please click the following link: CV_Liam E. Marshall